 Before that we needed a lunch stop, so we decided to come off Ruta 68 and head to where we could see a large body of water on the map just a few kilometres away.
 Lakes are always pretty, right?
 The tactic worked, and we soon found ourselves picnicking on the peaceful shores of Cabra Corral Reservoir.

-The next section of the drive wound through red canyons and jagged rock formations for the best part of two hours.
-Every corner we turned brought a fresh wonder, and I lost count of the number of ‘mirador’ stops we made to take in the scenery and get some pictures.
+The next section of the drive winds through red canyons and jagged rock formations for the best part of two hours.
+Every corner you turn brings a fresh wonder.
+I lost count of the number of ‘mirador’ stops we made to take in the scenery and get some pictures.

 If you love this kind of rugged red-rock scenery and you are travelling further south in Argentina, then you should also consider adding Sierra de las Quijadas National Park to your itinerary.
 It’s another beaut.